afonsojramos/spotify-details-extractor/RELEASING.md

 Afterwards, you need to sign the extension.
 For this you'll need to generate your [addons.mozilla.org credentials](https://addons.mozilla.org/en-GB/developers/addon/api/key/).

-Then, simply run the following command `web-ext sign --api-key=JWT_ISSUER --api-secret=JWT_SECRET` with the API key and secret parameters that you generated.
+Then, simply run the following command `web-ext sign -s firefox --api-key=JWT_ISSUER --api-secret=JWT_SECRET` with the API key and secret parameters that you generated.
 The new `.xpi` file can also be found in the `/web-ext-artifacts` directory.